subratsingh010/logs-analyzer/README.md

 ## How To Extend Parsing

-For small pattern changes, edit the parser constants in `main.py`:
+For small pattern changes, edit the parser rules in `main.py` and `utils.py`:

-- Add JSON field aliases in `LogAnalyzer.JSON_FIELDS`.
 - Add text identity patterns by extending `BRACKET_ID_RE`, `PREFIX_ID_RE`, or the key/value names accepted by `normalize_identity_key()` in `utils.py`.
 - Add crash, degraded, restart, or running keywords by updating the compiled regex constants in `utils.py`.

-For a new parser style later, create a new class that inherits from `BaseLogParser` and implements `parse_line()` with the same normalized event shape:
+For any custom `.log` format, add custom parser logic by creating a new class that inherits from `BaseLogParser`.
+The new parser only needs to implement `parse_line()` and return the same normalized event shape:

 ```python
 {